glee4810/ehrsql-2024/README.md

 ### Submitting the File

-Submit your prediction file on our task website on CodaBench: https://www.codabench.org/competitions/1889.
-For more details, see the Submission tab.
+Submit your prediction file on our task website on CodaBench.
+For more details, see the [Submission](https://www.codabench.org/competitions/1889) tab.

-## Organizers
+## <a name="organizers"></a>Organizers

 Organizers are from [EdLab](https://mp2893.com/) @ [KAIST AI](https://gsai.kaist.ac.kr/).